jkrizm/Project4/README.md

 JavaScript Plotly
 SQL Database or Google Cloud SQL
 Tableau
-Our project will draw from at least 500 songs in order to refine the model.
+Our project drew from over 1000 songs in order to refine the model.